TylerGibbs02/campus-lan-packet-tracer/README.md

 ## Overview
 This project simulates a **campus network** using Cisco Packet Tracer.
-It demonstrates **VLAN segmentation, inter-VLAN routing, trunking, DHCP services, DNS, NTP, SNMP, NAT, redundancy, ACLs, IPv4, IPv6, wireless, and more** in a hierarchical network design (Core–Distribution–Access).
+It demonstrates **VLAN segmentation, inter-VLAN routing, trunking, DHCP services, DNS, NAT, redundancy, ACLs, IPv4, IPv6, and more** in a hierarchical network design (Core–Distribution–Access).

 ---